kavin407/Python-basic-to-advance/README.md

 ```
 # Python-basic-to-advance
-In this repo you can see the source code of python basic to advance documentaion.
+In this repo you can see the source code of python basic to advance documentation.
 Order of files:
 1.Hello
 2.Variable 1